niteshchandra039/niteshchandra039.github.io/about.md

 If you would like to collaborate, discuss research ideas, or simply share your fascination with the cosmos, feel free to connect with me.
 You can reach me via email at niteshchandra039@gmail.com or connect on [LinkedIn](http://www.linkedin.com/in/astro-nitesh).

+Please visit the [Homepage](index.md) for an overview of my research and projects.

+To stay informed about my recent work and publications, check out the [Updates](update.md) section.

 Thank you for visiting my page and your interest in my research!

 Best regards,